Is it worth buying a manual car?You can push start them in a pinch if they won’t start.

 General observations about modern cars, from the three new vehicles I’ve had cause to be in over the past couple of months: all the bells and whistles, buttons and levers, that they now slap on steering wheels, are kind of distracting.
 However, I definitely like the move to put the speedo up top above the rest of the dashboard – it’s incredibly hard to miss that way, and hopefully will help if you’re prone to careless speeding.

 We did nearly 400km on $50 of petrol (!!!) though most of that can probably be attributed to the difference between our 15-year-old car and a new model vehicle rather than electric-specific savings.
-With fuel prices the way they are (and only going up), having to return the Honda IMA definitely stung.
+With fuel prices the way they are (and only going up), having to return the Honda IMA definitely stung, but theres always a repair at a full service auto center.

 Hybrids are still new enough that they’re not even on our budget radar, but when we’re older and wealthier, then WHY to THE HELL NOT?
 It does remain to be seen, though, just how well the technology ages – a more complex system is more prone to things going wrong.